| |

 Nominal Simulation: "As can be seen from the East vs. time plot in figure 11, the nominal simulations for all radars are outside the radar tolerance in the region between approximately 755 and 770 [seconds]."

-A logical inference can be made by the above quotes that the first two simulations (slow and nominal) are invalid due to being "outside the radar tolerances" for at least 15 seconds during the simulated steep climb.
+Readers therefore are correctly lead to believe that the first two simulations (slow and nominal) are invalid due to being "outside the radar tolerances" for at least 15 seconds during the simulated steep climb.

 "As shown in figure 15, the fast simulations flew very close to the radar points."

 But what about the "East vs. time plot" for the fast simulation?
 This is the plot that apparently made each of the first two simulations invalid.
-Is the fast simulation's data within the "radar boxes?"
-From viewing the East vs. time plot for the fast simulation, it can be seen that all simulations are outside the radar tolerances for 15 seconds *during simulated climbs.
+Is the fast simulation's data within the error bars?
+No, these simulations too are outside the radar tolerances for 15 seconds during simulated climbs.
+The ISP simulation does cross through the radar tolerances briefly during this time, but is outside the radar tolerances for the majority of the simulation.

 Nominal Simulation with late nose departure: The author does not comment on whether or not this simulation is consistent with any plot.
 But, the reader can see clearly that once again, this simulation is outside the radar tolerances for 15 seconds during simulated climbs.

 The above inconsistencies between all NTSB simulations and the radar data occur at a time when Flight 800 is alleged to have climbed sharply.
-Figure 4 (below) is a composite of all exhibit 22D simulations for altitude vs. time and illustrates when the simulations fall outside of the radar tolerances.
+Figure 4 below is a composite of all exhibit 22D simulations for altitude vs. time and illustrates when the simulations fall outside of the radar tolerances.

 Figure 4: Altitude vs. time for all exhibit 22D simulations.
 An orange, rectangular box has been added by FIRO to highlight deviations from radar tolerances.